 If you’d like to write a mod of your own, this section is for you.

-The Satisfactory Mod Manager offers a convenient developer mode that automatically installs SML and the bootstrapper for you.
+The Satisfactory Mod Manager offers a convenient developer mode that automatically installs SML.
 To enable it, change

 If you’re looking to write your own mods, we suggest you start with making pak mods first rather than C++ mods.
 Learn more in our Beginners Guide.